 On the first day of Kino, the participants arrived all throughout the day and were given the new edition of the Kino Tote bag: Eat the Rich.
 In it, were typical Calabrian products from our sponsors including Amarelli liquorice, stuffed figs from Fichi Marano and artisanal pistachio cream from Bar Sicoli.
 Moleskine Foundation also supported the residency through gifting us notebooks for each participant to use during the residency.
 On each notebook, we placed a Kino Guarimba sticker.

 After they were taken to one of the fifteen apartments we rented for the residents, they had the opportunity to explore the town and explore the beach during the day and at 20:30 the Meet & Greet Dinner began in Il Terrenito.
 Here all the participants had the chance to mingle and officially meet their fellow filmmakers.
 The dinner was kindly provided by Giancarlo Suriano, a caterer who sources his ingredients locally in Calabria.
-The dinner was paired with red wine made from the grapes of Nonna Saveria.
+The dinner was paired with red wine made from the grapes of Nonna Saveria

 Day two of the Kino began with breakfast at Lido Azzurro, followed by a speed dating exercise among the participants.
 In the two rounds of the speed dating, the young professionals had one minute to talk to each other.
 This was an exercise in honing their pitching skills and a chance to explore ideas with one another.
 The day continued with lunch at Cantina Amarcord 1985 to taste traditional Calabrian cuisine and wines, and to facilitate conversation and connection with one another.